Ancient Greek astronomers were some of the first people to gather knowledge about space exploration.

 Even the science of the study of the sky and the stars, astronomy, finds its root in the ancient Greek word “Astronomia.”

-Ancient Greek astronomers led the way in the understanding of space
+Ancient Greeks led the way in the understanding of space

 It was under Greek skies that ancient astronomers began to develop theories about the planets overhead, theories that are now proven.
 Christopher Columbus may or may not have set out to prove that the earth was spherical, but it was the ancient Greek astronomer Aristarchus who initiated the theory that the universe is heliocentric and that the planets are round.